As coronavirus takes emotional toll, mental health professionals brace for spike in demand

 "When we see a bear, we go straight into fight-or-flight, but this is a bear we can't see or taste.
 Our brains aren't quite sure whether we're being exposed to a traumatic trigger or not."
 A Reuters/Ipsos poll this week showed 48% of Americans feel the pandemic is an "imminent threat" to the United States, up 20 percentage points from previous polling taken March 2-3.

-The U.S. Department of Health and Human Services had no immediate comment when asked if coordinated plans exist.
-COPING TOOLS
+The U.S. Department of Health and Human Services had no comment when asked if coordinated plans exist.
+The mental health of hospitals and other healthcare workers, who risk increased exposure to the virus, is a rising concern.

+The Facebook group "Covid19 for Healthcare Workers", which had 124,000 members as of Friday, circulated online signup sheets for therapists willing to donate a free hour of care to such workers.
+Volunteers "may be asked to provide some debriefing support, for the healthcare workers' mental health needs during Covid-19," the form said.
+Administrators for the group did not immediately respond to requests for comment on Friday.

-To manage anxiety, doctors recommend limiting news intake to once or twice a day, to stay abreast of health experts’ recommendations while avoiding over-exposure that can trigger panic.
-They suggest watching comforting movies, video-chatting with family, and going outside as long as it does not conflict with health experts’ guidance.
+COPING TOOLS To manage anxiety, doctors recommend limiting news intake to once or twice a day, to stay abreast of health experts' recommendations while avoiding over-exposure that can trigger panic.

-"Connect more deeply with nature, since that is a safe space many of us have become too busy to enjoy,” said Charles Mobayed, a psychologist in Lunenburg, Massachusetts.
-They also recommend acknowledging anxious thoughts, rather than repressing them - but then moving on quickly.

-"Notice yourself starting to go there, and say, ‘I hear you, but I'm not gonna think about that right now,’” said Laura Dalheim, a psychiatrist in New York City, which has seen a big spike in coronavirus cases with increased testing.
-Therapists who spend hours each day soothing the fears of others say they are not immune to the anxiety all around them.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)